d3m4n/SlackExercise/README.md

 * source venv/bin/activate (Optional, but recommended)
 * pip install -r requirements.txt
 * python server.py runserver
   The server will now be up and running at port 5000.
+* env APP_CONFIG=prod python server.py
+  This will start the server on port 5000 with prod config using Gevent for concurrency

 ## Running tests
 To run python tests please run the following